What are discussions?

 Discussions are online spaces that enable asynchronous written conversations to be posted and shared among students via “threads” and “replies.”
-Canvas (Cornell’s Learning Management System - LMS) includes a discussion feature called Canvas Discussions, but there are other products available as well.
-Ed Discussion is a new discussion tool Cornell supports (as a replacement for Piazza) that extends the basic functionality of Canvas Discussions to create more dynamic student experiences.
+Instructors can use the Discussions tool built into Canvas, or Ed Discussion for a more robust platform designed to encourage student to post questions and suggest answers.
 See our comparison of Canvas Discussions and Ed Discussion.

 Discussions can encourage reflection, engagement, and collaborative peer-to-peer learning surrounding course content in in-person, blended, and online courses.
 They allow students to solidify their understanding of course content through conversation, or by posing and answering questions to peers.